Sheep-y/MarsHorizonMods/ClickReduction/Readme.md

 ## The Story ##

 This is my first Mars Horizon mod.
-The animations appeal to my 5yo son, but he is not a seasoned gamer and he has time to waste, esp. when we are still doing covid lockdown here in Hong Kong on 2022.
+The animations appeal to my 5yo son, who I purchased the game for, but he has time to waste, esp. when we are still doing covid lockdowns in 2022 in Hong Kong.

-He also didn't pay for the new multi-button trackball after the old one dies from excessive clicks within the first few hours of this game, which by the way is a lot more expensive than this game.
+He also didn't pay for the new multi-button trackball after the old one died from excessive clicks within the first few hours of this game, which by the way cost a lot more than this game.

-I sincerely hope this mod can save your pointer device in time.
+Hope this mod can save your pointer device in time.

 He hates the mod, though.
-Rocket rocket rocket rocket go launch! (cue Storybots.)
-Did I mention I buy this game for him?
-Thanks James Webb Space Telescope.
+That and the missing of James Webb Space Telescope.

-Yes.
-We'd like to see James Webb added to the game.
+So, yes, we'd like to see it added to the game.
 With full unfold animation please. :D

 # Default Behaviour #